Street Maintenance

 When can I use the AVL online tracking system?

 The AVL snow plow location tracking web page is always available to the public.
-Whenever street snow plow and deicing trucks are in active service, citizens may see a real-time snapshot of the street maintenance vehicle locations.
+When street snow plow and de-icing trucks are in active service, citizens may see a real-time snapshot of the street maintenance vehicle locations.

 How is the AVL snow plow map designed?

 The snow plow map defines each snow plow route by different colors.
 The major city streets are outlined in dark colors and the residential streets are shown in lighter hues.
-The user can zoom in to see map areas in more detail, such as by using the magnifying glasses in the tool bar at the top of the page.
+Using the magnifying glasses in the tool bar at the top of the page, users can zoom in on the map.

 How can I tell if a truck is plowing or de-icing or both?